giannif/BinarySearch/README.md

   XCTFail("Failed to find a range of Ints greater than or equal to 10") return
 }
-// Find the range of values that's greater than or equal to 10 XCTAssertEqual(range.startIndex, 2) XCTAssertEqual(sortedArray[range.startIndex], 15)
+XCTAssertEqual(range.startIndex, 2)
+XCTAssertEqual(sortedArray[range.startIndex], 15)
 XCTAssertEqual(range.endIndex, 4)